TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe80_model_renderer/README.md

 -------------

-The Model is rendered in two ways:
-1. Using a TileEntityRenderer with a simple block and a TileEntity (for more details see mbe21)
+The Model is rendered using a TileEntityRenderer with a simple block and a TileEntity (for more details see mbe21) For an example of rendering a model using an EntityRenderer, see mbe81 (under construction)
-2. Using an EntityRenderer

 The example will show you: